 Reduce Sweets

 Go easy on the sweets and starches.
-Bacteria feeds off sugar, and eating too much of it increases your risk for plaque and tartar building up on your teeth.
+Bacteria feed off sugar, and eating too much of it increases your risk for plaque and tartar building up on your teeth which leads to tooth decay.
+Some candies, especially the sour kind, are acidic so they attack your enamel and make your teeth more sensitive and vulnerable to cavities.

 Schedule Dentist Appointments